Jobs for Michigan’s Graduates Students Participate in Leadership Day

 FOR IMMEDIATE RELEASE

-NORTHWEST LOWER, MI— Jobs for Michigan’s Graduates (JMG) students from northern Lower Michigan and the eastern U.P. worked on leadership and team-building skills at the JMG Leadership Day October 27 at Camp Daggett near Petoskey.
+NORTHWEST LOWER, MI— Jobs for Michigan’s Graduates (JMG) students from northern Lower Michigan and the eastern U.P. worked on leadership and team-building skills at the JMG Leadership Day October 10 at Camp Daggett near Petoskey.
 The day’s activities included a ropes course, rock wall, and zip line.
-50 students participated in the event including students from Northwest Michigan Works!
-JMG programs at Innovation High School and Mackinaw Trail Middle School in Cadillac, CASMAN Academy in Manistee, East Jordan, Pellston, North Ed Career Tech Center in Traverse City, and Wexford-Missaukee Career Tech Center.
+A total of 60 students participated in the event, including 42 students from JMG programs coordinated by Northwest Michigan Works! at Cadillac Public Schools, Char-Em ISD, North Ed Career Tech Center, and Wexford-Missaukee Career Tech Center.